Listen to this article:

 The AMD Alternative: Strix Halo

 The larger practical advantage for AMD is flexibility.
 Strix Halo systems run standard Windows or Linux distributions rather than NVIDIA’s specialized DGX OS.
 You can use the same machine for general computing, gaming, or other tasks when you’re not running AI workloads.
 The DGX Spark, by contrast, is purpose-built for AI development and significantly restricted in versatility compared to a conventional desktop.
+That versatility question matters more now that the Spark is approaching workstation pricing; a $4,699 appliance that only does AI work is a harder sell than a $2,199 mini PC that also happens to do AI work.

 The Apple Question